 Look closely and you’ll notice the walls are covered with black and white photos of Palm Springs life in the fifties and sixties, telling the story of the area.
 The waitresses will tell you stories about each one if you ask nicely.

 Orange You Glad You Came To Palm Springs?

 For a true taste of Palm Springs history, look no further than Del Marcos, originally built in 1947 and designed by famous architect William F. Cody.
 This was originally a home and launched the solo career of Cody, who would go on to be one of the father’s of the movement.

-Just off of Palm Canyon Drive, this hotel is on a corner in the historic Tennis Club neighborhood.
-It’s built of native stone and redwood, and boasts an a pool bordered with thick cactus’ and bright orange patio furniture.
+Just off of Palm Canyon Drive, this hotel is on a corner in the Historic Tennis Club neighborhood.
+It’s built of native stone and redwood and boasts a pool bordered with thick cactus’ and bright orange patio furniture.
 It’s the perfect spot to have an iconic Palm Springs pool party.